 more indicative of the structure and makeup of the market than with just underlying health care costs.

-The white paper can be viewed here.
+The white paper can be accessed here.

 About Leavitt Partners: